key-joshua/broadcaster-andela-cycle-13/README.md

 ## Visit broadcaster UI Templates

-Before we get started Remember to take  :coffee:   :pizza:  and :dancer:   When You Are coding, come on it all about relax
+Before we get started Remember to take  :coffee:   :pizza:  and :dancer:   When You Are coding, come on it all about relaxing

  ## Frontend tools